foundersandcoders/ws-jwt-stateless-session/README.md

 ### EXERCISE 1: PSST

-Now we are going to make an program for handling important communication.
+Now we are going to make an program for handling and verifying important communications.

 You will be provided a Node.js module (to be used in your terminal), that accepts a 'secret' and returns an object with two functions on it, which you have to implement:
 - sign: This function accepts a value (`String`), and uses the Node.js crypto module to create and return a HMAC `String` of that value.